 Some people tend to rely more on clinical studies to support how they treat themselves while others tend to focus on the results of others.

 I really think that there is value in both and I tend to look at both sides of the story before recommending therapies to patients.

 Clinical studies, while necessary and very helpful, don’t always tell the full story.

-The results can be skewed or interpreted in virtually any way that suites the bias of the author of the study.
+The results can be skewed or interpreted in virtually any way that suits the bias of the author of the study.

-In addition, we don't always get to see the results of studies which were not published.
+In addition, we don’t always get to see the results of studies that were not published.

 If a study doesn’t show the results that the author was looking for he/she doesn’t have to publish it.